 Pain and Suffering

 Following a bike accident, you know how grueling the pain of your injuries can be.
 The suffering that you endure after an accident doesn’t always stop at physical pain, however; the trauma of a bike accident can take a serious toll on your mental well-being, leading you to face depression, anxiety, and trouble sleeping.
 While there is no amount that you can be awarded to make the pain go away, a personal injury lawsuit does take this anguish into account when damages are asessed.

 While rare, punitive damages are sometimes awarded in personal injury cases when an at-fault driver’s actions are so reprehensible that a court wants to make an example of the person.
 Whereas the damages listed above are meant to compensate you for the suffering you endured in the aftermath of your bike accident, punitive damages are meant to punish an at-fault driver for his or her wrongdoings and show others what could happen to them if such conduct is repeated in the future.

-Suffering from Injuries After an Auto Accident?
+Suffering from Injuries After a Bicycle Accident?
 You Can Count On Us

 If you are a cyclist who has been seriously injured after a bike accident in Birmingham or the surrounding area, Norris Injury Lawyers’ personal injury team is standing by to provide you with quality legal representation that you can count on.
 Don’t waste valuable time and energy trying to navigate the aftermath of an accident by yourself.
 Personal injury cases are too complicated to try to tackle on your own, and the best decision you can make following an accident is to entrust your case to the hands of legal professionals that you can count on.
 At Norris Injury Lawyers, our team of attorneys is dedicated to fighting your legal battle for you so that you can focus on what truly matters–healing to the best of your abilities.
 Don’t wait any longer; to take the next step toward obtaining the compensation you deserve following your bike accident, fill out an online case evaluation form or call (800) 477-7510 today.